Koalisyon ng Katapatan at Karanasan sa Kinabukasan

 The Koalisyon ng Katapatan at Karanasan sa Kinabukasan also known as K4 or K-4, (lit.
-Coalition of Trust and Experience for Tomorrow) was the political multi-party electoral alliance that supported president Gloria Macapagal Arroyo's presidential campaign for a full term.
-Arroyo won 2004 Philippine presidential election.
+Coalition of Trust and Experience for Tomorrow) was the political multi-party electoral alliance that supported president Gloria Macapagal Arroyo's presidential campaign for a full term in 2004, who won.
 It is the remnant of the People Power Coalition (PPC) that was formed following the ascendancy of President Arroyo to power.
 She selected Senator Noli de Castro, an independent yet popular politician and broadcaster, as her running mate.

 History

 People Power Coalition fallout

 In December 2003, People Power Coalition (PPC) was totally dissolved, as Aksyon, Partido Reporma, and PROMDI left the PPC in November.

 Formation

-By December 2003, administration's camp taking and negotiating with Aksyon and Liberal, with only the latter joined the camp.
-Later, People's Reform Party led by former Senator Miriam Defensor Santiago joined.
-Former basketball superstar and incumbent Senator Robert Jaworski and former Defense Secretary Orly Mercado joined Lakas.
+By December 2003, the administration's camp began talking and negotiating with Aksyon and Liberal, with only the latter joining the camp.
+Later, People's Reform Party, led by former Senator Miriam Defensor Santiago joined.
+Former basketball superstar and incumbent Senator Robert Jaworski and former Defense Secretary Orly Mercado both joined Lakas.
 Santiago and Jaworski are notable for voting against opening of evidence during the last days of the impeachment trial of then-President Joseph Estrada.

-Administration camp defended the inclusion of the opposition Senators, saying that even some opposition politicians joined with them for fighting a good governance.
+The administration camp defended the inclusion of the opposition senators, stating that some opposition politicians joined with them for a shared ideal of good governance, notwithstanding their past differences.